Mandjet

 Next step

-If the account has sites, suppliers, logistics or inventory, move into the Operational Dependency Review and use the relevant account type page to frame the discussion.
+If the account has sites, suppliers, logistics or inventory, move into the Business Interruption Review and use the relevant account type page to frame the discussion.